Tsu-gu/appfetch/README.md

 The point of this tool is to allow you to install software from its official source on Linux.
 It achieves that by searching a database I put together which contains official snaps and flatpaks, as well as many apps I added manually which can only be installed by going to their websites.

+**I'm only testing this on Ubuntu and it will probably work on Debian too**

+If some AppImages aren't launching, install `libfuse2t64` via your package manager.
+A lot of them still rely on the outdated FUSE library.

 **Installation**
 ```
 mkdir -p "$HOME/Documents" && \